© Klaus-Peter Kappest, Traumpfade im Rhein-Mosel-Eifel-Land

 • 40 / 100

-Highlights at Traumpfad
+Highlights along the Traumpfad

-• Jungle path through the Schwalberbach valley
+• Jungle path Schwalberbachtal

 • Röder Chapel